Advanced linear algebra: 5d. Basic applications

 with the exponential of each Jordan block being computed by the formula

 with $s$ being the size of our Jordan block. \end{theorem}

 \begin{proof} This follows indeed from the above discussion. \end{proof}

 And good news, this is all we need to know, being obviously something very powerful, closing any further mathematical discussion about exponentiation.
-We will be back to this in the next chapter, with a systematic discussion of the differential equations.
+We will be back to this later, in chapter 7, with a systematic discussion of the differential equations.

-As another application of our theory, we can recover the density of the diagonalizable matrices, that we can get via the Jordan form, by perturbing the diagonal.
+As another application of our theory, we can recover the density of the diagonalizable matrices, that we can get as well via the Jordan form, by perturbing the diagonal.

-As yet another application, getting back to our spectral measure considerations from chapter 3, recall from there that any normal matrix has a spectral measure, formed by the Dirac masses at the eigenvalues.
-In the non-normal case, things can be quite complicated.
-In particular, we have some interesting computations here for the Jordan blocks.
+As yet another related topic, getting back to our spectral measure considerations from chapter 3, recall from there that any normal matrix has a spectral measure, formed by the Dirac masses at the eigenvalues.
+In the non-normal case, things can be quite complicated, and there are some interesting computations here for the Jordan blocks.

-We can apply other complex functions to our matrices, under suitable assumptions.
-All this is quite technical, called ``functional calculus'', and as a basic result here, coming from the Cauchy formula, we can apply any holomorphic function to any matrix.

-Passed the holomorphic functions, things become more complicated.
-In the normal case, we can apply continuous functions, and even measurable ones, to our matrices.
-Indeed, this follows from our spectral theorems, developed in chapter 3.